 As per Section 194C, deduction of TDS is required to be made from payments of any amount to resident contractors or sub-contractors.

-1. DEDUCTION OF TDS FROM PAYMENT TO RESIDENT CONTRACTORS :- Sec 194C(1) provides that any person responsible for paying any sum to resident contractor for carrying out any work (including supply of labor) in pursuance of a contract between the contractor and the following:
+Sec 194C(1) provides that any person responsible for paying any sum to resident contractor for carrying out any work (including supply of labor) in pursuance of a contract between the contractor and the following:

 a) The Central Government or any State Government;

 c) Any corporation established by or under a Central, State or Provisional Act;

 f) Any authority constituted in India by or under any law, engaged either for the purpose of dealing with and satisfying the needs for housing accommodation or for the purpose of planning, development or improvement of cities, towns and villages or for both;

 g) Any society registered under the Society Registration Act, 1980 or under any such corresponding law to the Act in any Part of India;

 i) Any university or deemed university;

 j) Any Government of a foreign State or a foreign enterprise or any association or body established outside India;

 k) Any firm;